LPHuynh/ciecamviewer/README.md

 - Double-clicking the titlebar of any sub windows will roll/unroll them.
 - Clicking any slider while holding down the Ctrl key will allow you to enter a value
+- images to be analysed should be placed in the same folder as the executable.
+- Jpeg, PNG, BMP, TGA, and Gif file format are supported by the image analyser.
+File extensions are automatically detected.

 ## Colour Schemer